r4pi/r4pi.org/README.md

 # R4PI - R for the Raspberry Pi

+**Note:** This project is currently in very early alpha.
+Some testing has been performed, but not extensive testing at this time.

 The aim of r4pi.org is to provide an up-to-date version of R for the Raspberry Pi computer.

 In addition, we provide access to pre-compiled versions of all the packages required to work through the [R for Data Science (R4DS) book](https://r4ds.had.co.nz) by Hadley Wickham and Garrett Grolemund.